Pengeace/RPITER/README.md

 A hierarchical deep learning model for predicting ncRNA-protein interaction.

 The _sample_, _data_ and _result_ directories contain model codes, tested data sets and generated results, respectively.
 The depended python packages are listed in _requirements.txt_.
+The package versions should be followed by users in their environments to achieve the supposed performance.

 ## How to run